 Charles H. Revson Foundation Fellow Dr. Lisa Peschel

 Lisa Peschel was recently awarded a Ph.D. in theater historiography and history from the University of Minnesota, Twin Cities.
 She also has an M.F.A. in playwriting from the University of Texas at Austin, and a B.S. in English literature from the University of Wisconsin.
-For her Charles H. Revson Foundation Fellowship, Dr. Peschel is conducting research for her project “Continuity in Diaspora: Theatrical Performance in the Terezín Ghetto.”
+For her Charles H. Revson Foundation Fellowship, Dr. Peschel conducted research for her project “Continuity in Diaspora: Theatrical Performance in the Terezín Ghetto.”

 Dr. Peschel has published a bilingual Czech-German edition of plays written by prisoners in the Terezín ghetto, entitled Divadelní texty z terezínského ghetta/Theatertexte aus dem Ghetto Theresienstadt, 1941-45 (Theatrical Texts from the Terezín Ghetto; Akropolis, 2008).
 An English-language version of this volume will be published in fall 2011.
 She has authored and co-authored several anthology chapters and journal articles relating to theater during the Holocaust, including with Alan Sikes, “Risking Representation: Performing the Terezín Ghetto in the Czech Republic,” in Theatre Topics (2008), and “The Law of What Can Be Said: The Archive and Theatrical Performance in the Terezín Ghetto,” in Literature of Concentration Camps (Cambridge Scholar Publishing, 2007).
 Dr. Peschel is the recipient of many awards and grants, including an Austrian Fund for the Future project grant to fund the publication of her recent volume, the Shevlin Doctoral Dissertation Fellowship from the University of Minnesota, and a Fulbright Grant to support her dissertation research in the Czech Republic.
 Dr. Peschel is fully proficient in German and Czech.